themartec/pairing-playground/README.md

 nvm use
 make                # show usage instructions make full-build     # run full build including E2E tests
-                    # NOTE: check Debugging section below if you get errors
 ```

 NOTE: extra installation help that would be required for above